aakaashjois/Background-Separation-using-U-Net/README.md

 # Background-Separation-using-U-Net

 Using a U-Net model to perform Image Segmentation on Carvana Image Masking Challenge Dataset

 ### If Python 3 is not default on the system, then replace all `pip` with `pip3` and `python` with `python3`

 ## Setup

-This project requires Python 3 to be installed on the machine.
-The python libraries needed are in the `requirements.txt` file.
+This project requires Python 3 to be installed.
+The python libraries needed are in the [`requirements.txt`](./requirements.txt) file.
 They can be installed using `pip`.

 `tensorflow-gpu` is the default library.
-In case a compatible GPU is not available, change `tensorflow-gpu` to `tensorflow` in `requirements.txt` before installing using `pip`.
+In case a compatible GPU is not available, change `tensorflow-gpu` to `tensorflow` in [`requirements.txt`](./requirements.txt) before installing using `pip`.

 The following command can be used to install all the dependencies.
 ````
 pip install requirements.txt
 ````

 Once the dependencies are installed, the image data needs to be downloaded.
-The instructions are available in the `data` folder.
+The instructions to download the images are available in the respective folders in [`data`](./data) folder.

 ## Run

-The file `run.py` can be run using the following command.
+The file [`run.py`](./run.py) can be run using the following command.
 ```
 python run.py
 ````